THIS SECTION EXPLAINS HOW MBA STUDIO HELPS ITS VALUED CLIENTS

 Who are you?

-The MBA Admissions Studio is directed by Avi Gordon, a specialist MBA admissions coach, and author of MBA Admissions Strategy: From Profile Building to Essay Writing (McGraw Hill 2010, 2nd edition).
-In addition to nine years as a specialist MBA admissions advisor, Avi has a communications-marketing background, MBA Adcoms experience, World MBA Tour experience, and is also a graduate of a top-10 MBA program.
+The MBA Admissions Studio is directed by me, Avi Gordon, a specialist MBA admissions coach, and author of MBA Admissions Strategy: From Profile Building to Essay Writing (McGraw-Hill).
+In addition to 13 years as a specialist MBA admissions advisor, I have a professional communications-marketing background, MBA Adcoms experience, World MBA Tour experience, and am a graduate of a top-10 MBA program.

-Avi Gordon, MBA Admissions Studio, is admitted as a full member of the Association of International Graduate Admissions Consultants (AIGAC)—the oversight and credentialing body in the admissions field—and practices to the standards and ethics set by the association.
+I have been admitted as a full member of the Association of International Graduate Admissions Consultants (AIGAC)—the oversight and credentialing body in the admissions field—and practice strictly according to the standards and ethics set by the association.

 How is the MBA Admissions Studio different from other admissions consultants?

-At the quality end of the market, there are various firms, including MBA Studio, that all provide high value in helping candidates make the best possible application to competitive-admissions business schools.
+At the quality end of the market, there are various firms, including MBA Studio, which provide high value in helping candidates make the best possible application to competitive-admissions business schools.

 With reference to the industry as a whole, there are a few key attributes that distinguish MBA Studio:

-1. There are no dummy solicitations here; no ‘insight’ guides that give you a taster of what you need to know and then ask for cash; no ‘free’ downloads that lead to outlays if you want full value.
-Every resource on this site is free and does not require email or any other information from you.
-The ‘free essay review’ or ‘free spot assessment’ is exactly that: full service for free.
+1. There are no dummy solicitations here; no ‘insight’ guides that give you a taster of what you need to know and then ask for cash; no ‘free’ downloads that lead to cash outlays if you want full value.
+Every resource on this site is free and does not require your email address or any other information from you.

-2. Service prices are transparent and directly available here on the site, so you do not need to sign up or provide your email and/or other personal information to get them.
+2. Service prices are transparent and directly available here on the site, so you do not need to sign up or provide your email address or other personal information to know what they are.
 Transparency also assures you that, while services options are adapted to clients’ needs, and discounted in bulk, there are no special private deals.

 3. You get the expert.
 Many MBA admissions consulting firms have dozens of consultants and adjuncts, and while you pay for the top insight and editing, you may get a part-timer.
 At MBA Studio you get Avi, from start to finish.